BaiGeiQiShi/MopBenchmark/README.md

 ③Vim use expect script, and it launch many vim-5.8 thread without tty.
 Take careful to close them.
 We have used `cleanup` script in vim-5.8 directory to do this.
 Please modify the path in `cleanup`.

 ### 1.3 bash-2.05:
 **Our adjustments:** We were also unable to correctly obtain the bash-2.05 code covered by all test cases using LLVM, but we cannot confirm which code needs to be added back through debugging.
-On one hand, debugging requires using `clang -g`, while Moss uses `clang -O3` during debloating.
+On one hand, debugging requires using `clang -g`, while Mop uses `clang -O3` during debloating.
 Therefore, just because bash-2.05 works normally with `clang -g` doesn't mean it will work correctly with `clang -O3`.
 On the other hand, since bash-2.05's test cases are interactively verified based on console output, we cannot use instrumentation for manual debugging.
 Consequently, we only use the 845 test cases that can be correctly handled by the coverage version of bash-2.05 to calculate the generality of bash-2.05.

 **What you need to do before debloating:**